antim-revapati25/react/6_Mulitple_Promise.md

 * Ignores rejections until one succeeds.
 * If **all promises reject**, it rejects with an **AggregateError** containing all reasons.
 * ⚡ Use when you want the *first success*, not the first settlement.
+* We will get aggregated error inside .catch method. we will get aggregated error in err.errors as a form of list

 ---